s-hfarooq/ALMA/README.md

     * SCK - GND, DIN - 22, BCK - 26, LCK - 25

 ## Server folder
   * When running on the Pi, you should be able to go into the frontend folder, build the frontend (`npm run build`), the go into the api folder and run `./server.js`.
 The site should then be running at `localhost:3080`.
   * api
     * Backend server stuff to connect to other pi via tcp and send commands
   * frontend-controller
     * Frontend website to control lights

-  * Run - `npm run dev` in the api folder and `npm start` in the frontend-controller folder.
-To run forever- `forever start -c "npm run dev" ./` and `forever start -c "npm start" ./`
+## Old folder
+#### Client folder
+  * DataClient.py
+    * connects to pi, can send commands via terminal
+  * test.js
+    * test script to connect to pi via tcp

+#### PI folder
+  * Shouldn't really be used anymore - all devices apart from server should no longer be a RPi
+  * DataServer.py
+    * Server side tcp script to set light strips.
+First run `sudo pigpiod`, then run `python3 DataServer.py`.
+Run even after closing terminal using `nohup python3 DataServer.py &`
+  * fading.py / fading2.py
+    * Fading scripts - two of them because of different pins and I didn't want to edit the file much
+  * test.py
+    * currently unused

 ## Other info
-#### Pi IP's
+#### Pi Server IP's
-  * light strip: 192.168.0.237
+  * 192.168.0.204
-  * webserver: 192.168.0.241 (website at port 3000)
-  * both have default passwords (`raspberry`)
+  * has default password (`raspberry`)

 #### Future
 * Create mesh network with esp32, no central device.
 Instead connect to any unit via bluetooth/app to control any device